 Homemade Tang Yuan

-Today is “yuan xiao” (元宵) which is the 15th and last day of Chinese New Year.
 Happy 元宵!
-It is a tradition to eat tang yuan (glutinous rice balls/汤圆) which literally means “round dumplings in sweet soup” on this day.
+“Yuan xiao” (元宵) marks the 15th and last day of Chinese New Year.
+It is a tradition to eat tang yuan or glutinous rice balls (汤圆) which literally means “round dumplings in sweet soup” on this day.
 Other than yuan xiao, tang yuen is also eaten during auspicious family celebrations and Winter solstice aka “dong zhi” (冬至), which usually falls on the 21st or 22nd of December.

 Divide the dough depending on the number of different colours you intend to make (I divided mine to four equal portions).
 Add food colouring, one drop at a time, to each portion and knead until the colour is well distributed.
 Note: I am using red dye for pink, pandan paste for green and I mix red + yellow food colourings for orange.

 Shape the dough to even-sized balls.
 Tip: Anytime the dough feels dry, dip your fingers in water before shaping them.